-Although not part of any current harvest management strategy, we propose to allow South Dakota and Nebraska to continue to conduct a pilot study during the 2023-24 duck season of a two-tier regulatory system as described in the March 19, 2020, proposed rule (85 FR 15870).
-This would be the second year of a planned 4-year pilot study.
-The intent of the two-tier license study is to evaluate whether regulations that relax hunters' requirement to identify duck species can improve waterfowl hunter recruitment and retention.1 Declines in waterfowl hunter numbers have been of concern to the Service and the Flyway Councils, prompting the development of recruitment, retention, and reactivation (R3) efforts in the conservation community.
-The study would allow a person to obtain one of two license types during the duck season.
-The first license type would allow a daily bag limit as specified in the current duck regulations (six ducks), along with attendant species and sex restrictions.
-The second license type would allow a daily bag limit of only three ducks, but they could be of any species or sex.
-Additional years of study would be contingent on whether preliminary results from the first two duck seasons (2021-22 and 2022-23) warrant additional investigation.
-Memoranda of agreement between the Service and the two States specify the purpose of the study and the roles and responsibilities of each party while conducting the pilot
+Although not part of any current harvest management strategy, we propose to allow South Dakota and Nebraska to continue to conduct a pilot study during the 2024-25 duck season of a two-tier regulatory system as described in the March 19, 2020, proposed rule (85 FR 15870).
+This would be the last year of a planned 4-year pilot study.
+The intent of the two-tier regulation study is to evaluate whether regulations that relax the requirement for hunters to identify duck species can improve waterfowl hunter recruitment and retention.
+Declines in